defo-project/ech-dev-utils/howtos/CI-builds.md

 Various names in the above will change for other repos of course.

-Sometimes, the CI failes because the debian patches needed have gotten out of whack with the upstream repo.
+Sometimes, the CI fails because the debian patches have gotten out of whack with the upstream repo.
 There's a [recipe](gbp-recipe.md) for handling that.